-Just a reminder that your teaching team will be Miss Standing supported by Mrs Bush as teaching assistant.
-Mrs Bush will be in class each morning.
+Just a reminder that your teaching team will be Mrs Ives supported by Mrs Szabo as teaching assistant.
+Mrs Szabo will be in class each morning.

-For your information, children in year 2 will have PE lessons on a Tuesday and Friday (indoor gymnastics).
+For your information, children in year 2 will have PE lessons on a Monday and Tuesday.
 PE kits should be in school at all times.
 Wellington boots can be left in school on the boot rack in the KS1 outside area.